This post was updated on 17/09/2021

 Get AWWP!!
 Cause you need it

-It takes some people a lot of relapse on their NoFap to figure out that NoFap isn’t an easy thing to do.
+It takes some people a lot of relapse on their NoFap challenge to figure out that it isn’t an easy thing to do.

 If you keep relapsing, that means you need help and you need to take it seriously.

-You need to prepare for your next NoFap challenge and start your NoFap in the right way.
+You need to prepare for your next NoFap challenge or semen retention challenge, and start these challenges in the right way.
 If you don’t do these, you may keep relapsing.